designerfuzzi/QC-Debug/README.md

 **Structure**
-for obvious reason, it makes sens to have not only workarounds to come around known buggy behaviour, it is a lot easier to have propper testcases to proof a bug is still existing or hopefully gone in development of QC.
+for obvious reason, it makes sens to have propper testcases to proof a bug is still existing or hopefully gone in development of QC.
 If you are able to show error points please try to create test cases (qtz files) where bugs can be proofen in isolated form.